In the face of rising concerns about Cayman's environment, many in the the community are stepping up to do their part.

 How can you help?

-The Cayman Islands Chamber of Commerce also hosts an Earth Day Clean Up every year.
+The Cayman Islands Chamber of Commerce also hosts an Earth Day Clean Up every year which attracts hundreds of volunteers.
 Check out their Facebook page to keep up to date with their annual and regular clean ups.

-Finally, we can all do our part.
-Don't litter.
-Teach your children not to litter.
-Take a small plastic shopping bag with you when you got for a walk and pick up litter that you see.
+Finally, we can all do our part - don't litter and teach your children not to litter.
+Take a small plastic shopping bag with you when you go for a walk or go to the beach and pick up litter that you see.
+Just because you didn't drop it, doesn't mean you can't pick it up!

 Sargassum on Cayman's Beaches

-Sargassum occurs naturally on beaches, albeit in smaller quantities.
+Sargassum occurs naturally on beaches, albeit in smaller quantities compared to the ocean.
 It plays a role in beach nourishment and is an important element of shoreline stability.
 During decomposition there will inevitably be a smell and insects around.
 The experience in locations that have left the sargassum on the beach is that it will eventually get washed away or buried in the next storm, with rain easing the smell.
 Leaving sargassum on the beach has proven to be the simplest and lowest cost approach, also helping to nourish the beach and stabilise the shoreline.

 How can you help?